Kansas Trial Lawyer

-You will meet with Vincent Rivera to go over the case discussing your options and the strategy that is going to be taken once at trial.
+You will meet with Vinnie Rivera to go over the case discussing your options and strategy that is going to be taken once at trial.
 He will examine all possible evidence, research past judicial decisions and interview witnesses connected to your case.

-He will the present his opening argument, present evidence, address the judge and interview and cross examine witnesses.
-At the end of the case Vincent will present a compelling closing argument.
+He will then present his opening argument, present evidence, address the judge and interview and cross examine witnesses.
+At the end of the case Vinnie will present a compelling closing argument.

 “To sell?
 Or not to sell.”